-- 2 Ensure that the disc is properly inserted in the drive tray. - 3 Use the DVD or Blu-ray Disc[TM] player software that came with your computer to view DVD or Blu-ray Disc[TM] movies. - 4 Clean the disc and try again.
+- 1 Verify that the disc is in a format that the drive supports. - 2 Ensure that the disc is properly inserted in the drive tray. - 3 Use the DVD or BD player software that came with your computer to view DVD or BD movies. - 4 Clean the disc and try again.